avoidwork/tenso/README.md

 ```

 ## Static assets folder
-The browsable template can load assets from this folder. assets.
+The browsable template can load assets from this folder.

 ```
 {